 - Sarong – it has many uses, so I bring two.
 One for during the day on the raft to cover me from the sun.
 It’s great to dip in the river and drape on yourself to cool down.
 The other I use while at camp.
 It is great for formal wear, a towel, a pillow, etc. You will be amazed at how handy this item becomes down in the canyon.

 3. Rain Gear – I hope you don’t have to use it, but if you do, you will be glad you didn’t skip bringing it.
 It’s not just for the rain.
 It’s also for cooler mornings that have rapids.
 A nice insulated suit is ideal to help keep you warm.
 Yes, a poncho is super cute, so if you still want to be entertaining, don’t forget your child-sized one.
-It’s better than nothing.
+It’s better than nothing, as Pier, pictured above, discovered.

 4. Camelbak – Hiking with two hands is ideal.
 As you see above, we do some occasional scrambling.
 I use a small Camelbak on my trips.
 Then when I’m on the raft I just clip it onto a rope with a carabiner.

 5. Back-up Glasses – Sun and Regular.
-Grandma would agree that things get crazy down in the canyon.
+Grandma (pictured above) would agree that things can get crazy down in the canyon.

 6. Cotton clothes once you are at camp.
 These can be the same clothes you sleep in, to help save space.
 I bring 2 separate sets for the week.